nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### 5.4.2 Design considerations:

-** Aspect: Filtering commandList to find matching commands: **
+**Aspect: Filtering commandList to find matching commands:**

-* **Alternative 1: (current implementation)** Filters command list down everytime the user input changes:
+* **Alternative 1: (current implementation)** Filters command list down everytime the user input changes.
-  * Pros: Easy to implement
+  * Pros: Easy to implement.
-  * Cons: Inefficient as full list is filtered every time
+  * Cons: Inefficient as full list is filtered every time.
-* **Alternative 2:** Filter the current command list if the start of current input matches start of commands already in previous list
+* **Alternative 2:** Filter the current command list if the start of current input matches start of commands already in previous list.
-  * Pros: Harder to implement
+  * Pros: Harder to implement.
-  * Cons: Efficient especially when command list is large
+  * Cons: Efficient especially when command list is large.

 --------------------------------------------------------------------------------------------------------------------